go101/immutable-value-proposal/README-v5.md

 1. `final` and `fixed` may be used as non-exported identifiers in old user code.
    It should be easy for the `go fix` command to modify these uses to others.
    (Using `const` to replace `final` and `fixed` can avoid this incompatible case, but may cause some confusions.)
+1. Another incompatible case is caused by the fact that `*.mutable` interface value can't be assigned to `*.fixed` interface values.
+   When the parameters of a function, such as the `fmt.Print` function, are changed to immutable types, then some old user code will fail to compile.
+   But it should be easy for the `go fix` command to modify the corresponding arguments to immutability assertions.